Before you start thinking about what size metal building you need, there are a few things you should know about steel buildings.

 Think of a large fulfillment warehouse.
 Massive, but only one story.

-The height of a steel building is measured to the top of the eave, not the ceiling's peak.
+The height of a steel building is measured at the top of the eave, not the ceiling's peak.

 How Long Can A Steel Building Be?